togglebit/CANFDuino/README.md

 Note: if you do not want to wait the several seconds between power cycles or new terminal connections use the bootloader bypass jumper detailed in the hookup guide.

+## CANFDuino_OBD2Logger.ino - OBD2 datalogger to SD Card

+This is an example sketch that uses and OBD2 library to continously poll the OBD2 port of a vehicle and log the resulting data in CSV format to the SD card of the CANFDuino.
+The data is also printed to the serial monitor (LogScreen).
+This particular example polls for RPM, Speed, Throttle Position, Coolant Temp, Engine Load, Mass Airflow Rate, and Intake Air Temp.
+More data can be obtained by adding an **cOBDParameter** object for the item of interest, OBD2 is well documented a reference of parameters can be found here [https://en.wikipedia.org/wiki/OBD-II_PIDs] (https://en.wikipedia.org/wiki/OBD-II_PIDs).
+Have a look at the OBD2.h file and the parameters given in the example to get an idea how to properly add a new parameter (you will also need to modify the LogScreen, WriteOBD2header and logOBDData functions). **Note** that if you are using an OBD2 to DB9 cable, you need to watch the pinout of the DB9 as the CANFDuino uses 2,7 and 3 (see hookup guide), many OBD2 to DB9 cables use pins 3,5 and 1.